-The Venice Carnival was recently voted one of the world’s top five carnivals on earth.
+The Venice Carnival was recently voted one of the world’s top five carnivals.
 I would agree.
 This is a carnival everyone should experience at least once in their lives.

 I remember the first time, when I was a little girl, my mamma bought me a small one.
 It was just so beautiful.

-Now I'm all grown up I'm still a kid in a candy store at carnival time.
+Now that I'm all grown up, I'm still a kid in a candy store at carnival time.

 Carnival was the one time during the year when there were no bounds.

-Social status, wealth or any of the things that we are normally so quick to judge had no bearing.
-It is not quite like that now, some of the wild abandon has gone and it is a little more refined.
-Perhaps a good thing for middle-aged folk like me and my husband.
+Social status, wealth, or any of the other things that we are normally so quick to judge had no bearing.
+It is not quite like that now; some of the wild abandon has gone, and it is a little more refined.
+Perhaps this is a good thing for middle-aged people like my husband and me.

 The carnival runs during the two weeks leading up to the Tuesday before Ash Wednesday.
-Its date is therefore effected by Easter but in general it is held around late February.
+Its date is therefore effected by Easter but in general, it is held around mid to late February.

-It really is a quite magical time to experience the city.
+It really is a magical time to visit the city.

-Venetians themselves all love Carnival time; although many tourists are in town the Carnival has mantained itself as a genuine and 100% authentic "Venetian" event.
-If you arrive as a tourist you'll just need to fit in with it and enjoy an experience that has hardly changed one iota.
+Venetians themselves all love Carnival time; although many tourists are in town, the Carnival has maintained itself as a genuine and 100% authentic "Venetian" event.
+If you arrive as a tourist, you'll just need to fit in with it and enjoy an experience that has hardly changed one iota.

-A number of masks exist such as the Moretta and Larva but the Bauta is the mask that is most commonly worn during carnival.
-Authentic Bauta masks are always white and generally cover the whole face, which also means that the voice is distorted/disguised.
+A number of masks exist, such as the Moretta and Larva, but the Bauta is the mask that is most commonly worn during carnival.
+Authentic Bauta masks are always white and generally cover the whole face, which also means that the voice is distorted or disguised.

-Many Bauta masks these days only cover the top part of the face allowing the wearer to eat and drink without having to remove the mask.
-Since eating and drinking is such a big part of carnival it does make sense.
+Many Bauta masks these days only cover the top part of the face, allowing the wearer to eat and drink without having to remove the mask.
+It makes sense because eating and drinking are such an important part of carnival.

-If you would like to buy masks then there is one place I can thoroughly recommend – it is called Carta Alta in Giudecca - Venice.
-Phone +39 041 2771132.
+If you would like to buy masks, there is one place I can thoroughly recommend: Carta Alta in Giudecca, Venice.
+Phone: +39 041 2771132.
 They make all their masks by hand in Venice.

-Another very good shop is the Casin dei Nobili showrom, which is in Dorsoduro 2766/b, tel:0415202873.
-The video above was taken in their store and, like Carla Alta, all their masks are made in their own workshop by hand.
+Another very good shop is the Casin dei Nobili showroom, which is in Dorsoduro 2766/b, tel: 0415202873.
+The video above was taken in their store, and, like Carla Alta, all their masks are made by hand in their own workshop.
 Their store is a real delight to wander around, full of fascinating treasures.

 • I know this might be ridiculous advice but believe me I have seen poor unknowing souls get it all wrong.
 Venice Carnival is not a fancy dress party so don't dress like the poor guy I once saw wearing a Superman outfit.